vsssunder/Local-Handyman/README.md

 You need to create an environment file to store your API keys.

-1. Create a new file named `.env` in the root directory of the project.
+1. Create a new file named `.env.local` in the root directory of the project.
-2. Add your Google AI (Gemini) API key to the `.env` file.
+2. Add your Google AI (Gemini) API key to the `.env.local` file.
 You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ```
 GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE